- Rent a place

 Cornet Bay Retreat Center at Deception Pass State Park

 On the shores of Cornet Bay with a spectacular view of Mount Baker, sits the Cornet Bay Retreat Center.
-A popular place for both small and large groups alike, guests enjoy the beautiful surroundings of old growth trees, abundant wildlife and a variety of activities including kayaking, fishing, and miles of hiking trails.
+Guests enjoy the beautiful surroundings of old growth trees, abundant wildlife and a variety of activities including kayaking, fishing, and miles of hiking trails.
 For complete park information, please visit the Deception Pass State Park page.

 Cornet Bay Main Lodge